 Groundhogs, or woodchucks, are large rodents known for their burrowing habits and destructive behavior.
-Get to know more about groundhogs including what they eat and how to identify damage, then navigate the tabs below to explore important groundhog control information.
+Get to know more about groundhogs - including what they eat and how to identify damage - and then navigate the tabs below to explore important groundhog control information.

 General Groundhog Facts

 Scientific Name: Marmota monax

 Average Size: 20" long with 6-7" tail, 6-12 lbs.

 Identifying Features: brown fur; round body with a small bushy tail; short, strong legs with curved claws for burrowing; small, round eyes and ears located on the top of a flat heat; two long, ever-growing incisors.

 Groundhogs are found in the majority of central and eastern United States, as well as in parts of Alaska and Canada.

 Known as an "edge" species, groundhogs prefer transitional areas where forest or woodland meets a well-vegetated open field or meadow.
 Groundhogs spend most of their time underground in complex burrow systems, which they dig in dry, well-drained soil.
 Most of the time groundhogs dig their burrows in areas with nearby cover such as fencerows, hedgerows, beside structures, home foundations or trees.

 Groundhogs eat approximately 1/3 of their weight in vegetation each day.
 Although they are considered herbivores, they sometimes eat insects (less than 1% of the time).
 In the summer and fall groundhogs increase their consumption to accumulate fat reserves, which they use to survive through their winter hibernation period.

 Activity: Groundhogs are diurnal (active during the day) from spring to fall.
 Most activity occurs during the early morning and early evening hours, at which groundhogs emerge from their burrows to gather food.